Alien Monocultures in Star Trek

 Critics of the franchise habitually bring forward the issue, especially if their goal is to demonstrate that there must be a hidden political agenda behind Star Trek, one that promotes conformism or intolerance.
 It may not be feasible to find evidence that would ultimately disprove the assertion of Star Trek being one-sided in the portrayal of aliens, and it would go beyond the scope of this article to scrutinize each and every occurrence of a racial or cultural cliché or its avoidance.
 But the following considerations, made from a more general point-of-view, may shed some new light on the issue.

-The problem This investigation should put special emphasis on the most frequently featured alien species as the ones we probably know most about, with the obvious exception of the Borg as an unparalleled case of extreme uniformity.
-Any other alien civilization appears to have gradually settled to a common language, a common religion or equivalent atheist philosophy, a common fashion and a common way of life, and not necessarily always by force.
-Even if it seems like an insignificant observation, all Romulans have the same haircut and the architectural style on any alien planet is usually much more uniform than it was in any era of Earth's history.
+This investigation puts special emphasis on the most frequently featured alien species as the ones we (believe to) know most about, with the obvious exception of the Borg as an unparalleled case of extreme uniformity.
+Every notable alien civilization appears to have gradually settled to a common language, a common religion or equivalent atheist philosophy, a common fashion and a common way of life, and not necessarily always by force.
+Even if it seems like an insignificant observation, all Romulans of the mid-24th century have the same haircut and the architectural style on any alien planet is usually much more uniform than it was in any era of Earth's history.
 Seemingly every Klingon seeks to be a warrior, every Vulcan strives to pursue the study of logic, every Ferengi has no other goal than to accumulate wealth, with very few exceptions that are explicitly said to be very uncommon.
 Exceptions such as Rom as a male Ferengi who is not at all dominated by greed only seem to prove the rule.

 Moreover, we have seen several alien cultures in which mere dissent or being different, not even active opposition, was considered a sufficient reason for ostracism or banishment.
 The "melders" got excluded from the Vulcan society of the 22nd century, and non-neuters among the J'naii were even subject to re-education in TNG: "The Outcast".
 We can only speculate what would happen to a Klingon who decided to oppose his people's apparent agenda of eternal war and conquest.